Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension

 \section{Introduction}

 This paper deals with the global dynamics of nonlinear hyperbolic systems of the form

-where time variable $t$ and space variable $x$ are real, spatial domain is the whole real line, the function $(x,t)\mapsto u(x,t)$ takes its values in $\rr^n$ with $n$ a positive integer, $\alpha$ is a positive quantity, and the nonlinearity is the gradient of a scalar \emph{potential} function $V:\rr^n\rightarrow\rr$, which is assumed to be regular (of class at least $\ccc^3$) and coercive at infinity (see hypothesis \hypCoerc in \vref{subsec:coerc_glob_exist}).
+where the time variable $t$ and the space variable $x$ are real, the spatial domain is the whole real line, the function $(x,t)\mapsto u(x,t)$ takes its values in $\rr^d$ with $d$ a positive integer, $\alpha$ is a positive quantity, and the nonlinearity is the gradient of a scalar \emph{potential} function $V:\rr^d\to\rr$, which is assumed to be regular (of class $\ccc^2$) and coercive at infinity (see hypothesis \cref{hyp_coerc} in \vref{subsec:coerc_glob_exist}).

 The aim of this paper is to extend to hyperbolic systems of the form \cref{hyp_syst} the results describing the global asymptotic behaviour of bistable solutions obtained in \cite{Risler_globalRelaxation_2016,Risler_globalBehaviour_2016} for parabolic systems of the form